phalcon-orphanage/docs/en/reference/acl.rst

     // Add "Designers" role to acl without a Phalcon\Acl\Role
     $acl->addRole("Designers");

-As you can see, roles are defined directly without using a instance.
+As you can see, roles are defined directly without using an instance.

 Adding Resources
 ----------------